railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_expenses.rst

 At the end of the period, the department manager can access the list of expense forms awaiting approval using the menu :menuselection:`Human Resources --> Expenses --> Expenses`.

-The department manager can then approve the expenses.
-Now, the :guilabel:`Invoice` button is visible which on clicking creates a supplier invoice in the employee's name so that the employee can be reimbursed.
-An analytic account is coded onto each line of the invoice.
-When the invoice is confirmed, general and analytic accounting entries are automatically generated as they would be with any other invoice.
+The department manager can then approve or refuse the expenses.
+Now, the :guilabel:`Generate accounting entries` button is visible which on clicking creates a purchase receipt, in the employee's name so that the employee can be reimbursed.
+An analytic account is coded onto each line of the receipt.
+The purchase receipt *(on creation)* automatically goes into the `posted` state, generating analytic accounting entries as they would be with any other invoice.

 .. index::
    single: expense; rebill customers